ecosensors/EcoAnemo/README.md

 ... | 315° (NW)
 ... | 360° (N)

-Report the analog values to the first column of 'WDdirection[18]' in EcoAneno.h

-In the example file, you can do the above steps in calibration.h file, specialy if you defined the analogReadResolution to 12.
-(I created calibration.h for my personal need)

-## Offset
+### Offset
+Fix the anemometer and orient the arm to the North.
+In that case, the variable 'WindDirectionOffset' must be egal to 0.
-If the arm is not directed to the north, it must be corrected 'WindDirectionOffset' in EcoAneno.h to
+If the arm is not oriented to the north, you have to modify 'WindDirectionOffset' in EcoAneno.h to.
+Expl: If the arm is oriented to the Est, the 'WindDirectionOffset' has to be changed to 90.

 ## Version
 [26.2.2023] v.1